 For many this was what people remember me on Twitter for, despite the fact he wasn’t my first avatar:

-Remember him?
 I used him for about 3 years, and was happy.
 Scrolling through the status updates made it easy to see and identify tweets or links or shares coming from myself.
 At the time he was useful as few people used illustrations, favouring more social and personal photos.
 He was used everywhere, except LinkedIn.
 For LinkedIn I used a (slightly) more professional, but stylised, B&W photo.

 I fought against changing it for quite a long while, against all the posts and articles suggesting I was unprofessional or lacking in integrity or ability to be trusted for not having a ‘proper’ avatar.
 He is/was my brand, and it was how people knew me and how I’d grown my PLN.
 I was all too aware of how it could be viewed, and how it could affect how others viewed me, but I am more interested in people judging me for my actions or ability to do my job than how my avatar looked or what shirt I wear.
 Judge me by my posts, tweets, and what I share, not my avatar or shirts or car I drive.